sarkershantonu/hardware/kubernetes/readme.md

 # Basic Commands

-# install windows with VisualVM
+# install in windows with VisualVM

+# Install in Linux with Visual VM

+# Install in Proxmox

+# install Redhat with KVM